 The Chase Freedom Flex℠ offers new accounts a $200 bonus after spending $500 on new purchases within three months of account opening.
-You also earn 5% cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year.
 You earn 5% cash back on up to $1,500 spent each quarter on purchases from featured retailers and in bonus spending categories.
 Plus, earn 5% back on Chase travel purchased through Ultimate Rewards.
 You also earn 3% on dining, including takeout, and drugstores, and 1% on all other purchases.
 There’s no annual fee for this card.

 Travel credit cards

-The Chase Sapphire Preferred Card offers 100,000 Ultimate Rewards points as a bonus to new applicants who spend $4,000 within three months of account opening.
-You earn double points on travel and dining, plus 1X points on all other purchases.
+The Chase Sapphire Preferred Card offers 60,000 Ultimate Rewards points as a bonus to new applicants who spend $4,000 within three months of account opening.
+You earn 5x points on travel through Chase, 3x points on dining, 2x points on other travel, plus 1X points on all other purchases.
 The card comes with a $95 annual fee.

 See related: Best Chase credit cards